Different Types of Leathers & Their Water Resistance

 Generally, full-grain leather products offer the best balance of natural water resistance, traditional aesthetics, and long-term durability, making them highly suitable for everyday bags for your typical office, home, or commute routine.

-To maintain their strength and water resistance, knowing how to properly care for your leather bags and safely store leather goods is imperative to keep them in prime condition.
+Knowing how to properly care for leather bags and safely store leather goods is imperative to keeping them in prime condition.
+Proper care is essential for maintaining their strength and water resistance.

 Frequently Asked Questions